-The origin of the element 'abuse of a vulnerable position' lies in the UN Palermo Protocol.120 It was added to ensure that complex forms of coercion - subtle coercion - would not fall outside the scope of the definition of human trafficking,121 but there been little attention to the elaboration of the criterion of abuse at international level.
-The Travaux Préparatoires to the Protocol state that this element of the offence refers to the situation "in which the person involved has no real and acceptable alternative but to submit to the abuse involved".122 The new EU Directive on Human Trafficking contains a separate section with a similar definition: "A position of vulnerability means a situation in which the person concerned has no real or acceptable alternative but to submit to the bill to implement the directive it is also proposed including the definition of abuse of a vulnerable position in a separate section of Article 273f DCC (contrary to the advice of the NRM).124 The definition would then also encompass "a situation in which a person has no real or acceptable alternative but to submit to the abuse involved the nalso encompass."
+The origin of the element 'abuse of a vulnerable position' lies in the UN Palermo Protocol.12o It was added to ensure that complex forms of coercion - subtle coercion - would not fall outside the scope of the definition of human trafficking,121 but there been little attention to the elaboration of the criterion of abuse at international level.
+The Travaux Préparatoires to the Protocol state that this element of the offence refers to the situation "in which the person involved has no real and acceptable alternative but to submit to the abuse involved".122 The new EU Directive on Human Trafficking contains a separate section with a similar definition: "A position of vulnerability means a situation in which the person concerned has no real or acceptable alternative but to submit to the abuse involved".123 The definition is broad and potentially encompasses a wide range of acts, as discussed above.
+In the bill to implement the directive it is also proposed including the definition of abuse of a vulnerable position in a separate section of Article 273f DCC (contrary to the advice of the NRM).124 The definition would then also encompass "a situation in which a person has no real or acceptable alternative but to submit to the abuse".125

-- 118 Alink & Wiarda 2010, p.
+- According to Beijer 2010a, the means 'misuse of authority arising from the actual state of affairs' is often also charged because it is easier to objectify and every aspect of the relationship between the suspect and the alleged victim can be taken into account.
+However, in the indictments in 2010 it is apparent that they do not include a choice for a particular charge or a specific means of coercion but rather all of the means of coercion according to the legal provision are included in the indictment, followed by a presentation of the facts, see §4.2.2 (Subsections in relation to each other). - 118 Alink & Wiarda 2010, p.
 217. - 119 Machielse 2010 (NLR), Art.
 273f DCC, note.
 3.1. - 120 Article 3(a) of the Palermo Protocol. - 121 UNODC 2012, p.
 22. - 122 UNODC 2006. - 123 Art.
-2 (2) EU Directive on Human Trafficking (2011/36/EU). - Letter from the National Rapporteur on Trafficking in Human Beings to the Minister of Security and Justice concerning the implementation of EU Directive 2011/36/EU on preventing and combating trafficking in human beings, 13 October 2011, appendix to Parliamentary Documents II 2011/12, 33 309, no. 3. - Parliamentary Documents II 2011/12, 33 309, no. 2.
+2 (2) EU Directive on Human Trafficking (2011/36/EU). - Letter from the National Rapporteur on Trafficking in Human Beings to the Minister of Security and Justice concerning the implementation of EU Directive 2011/36/EU on preventing and combating trafficking in human beings, 13 October 2011, appendix to Parliamentary Documents II 2011/12, 33 309, no. 3. - Parliamentary Documents Il 2011/12, 33 309, no. 2.
 Such an explanation should preferably be included in the explanatory memorandum, since the article also contains no definitions of other means of coercion.
 Furthermore, the term 'vulnerable position' has already been fleshed out in quite some detail in the case law in the Netherlands and therefore there is no uncertainty about its interpretation by the courts.